instamotion/recruitment-task/docs/frontend.md

   - page should have unique url
 - Upon clicking on back button within the browser or going back to listing page (link), user should land at the same place where he left off on listing page

+All elements on listing page, on the product tile and product detail page should be styled and placed according to you own judgement.

 ### General

 - Pages should be responsive (Desktop/Tablet/Mobile)